 Jim Henson and Kermit

 An extremely talented puppeteer, entertainer, actor, producer, director and cartoonist.
-American Henson won fame for his creations Kermit the Frog and Ernie being involved in Sesame Street for more than 20 years.
+American Jim Henson won fame for his creations Kermit the Frog and Ernie being involved in Sesame Street for more than 20 years.
 It is believed that Henson, initially didn’t want to become a puppeteer but wanted to appear on television.
 However, the fact that he did has seen Kermit the Frog, and numerous other Muppet characters become household names.

 Caroll Spinney and Big Bird